dhellmann/pymotw-3/source/logging/index.rst

 	$ python3 logging_modules_example.py

 	WARNING:package1.module1:This message comes from one module
-	WARNING:package2.module2:And this message comes from another mod ule
+	WARNING:package2.module2:This comes from another module

 .. {{{end}}}